eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 > Falling back to HTML5 audio with no metadata updates.
 See the console for details on the error.

 * A general error occurred when playing the stream.
 IcecastMetadataPlayer should continue to play the stream, but there will be no metadata updates.
-The Media Source API is a relatively new browser feature, and there can be varying support across platforms.
+* This may be caused by lack of browser support for the Media Source API, which varies across platforms.